FernandoBasso/fernandobasso.github.io/_posts/web-development/2017-10-27-laravel-deploy-login-infinite-redirect-loop.en.md

 Simple enough, right‽ But do note the *triple equal sign* comparison operator I am using.

-# Let’s Thinker for a Moment…​
+# Let’s Tinker for a Moment…​

-I used `thinker` on my local and production environments.
+I used `tinker` on my local and production environments.
 Take a look:

 ![Laravel Tinker - Devel vs Prod]({{ site.base_url }}/imgs/web-development/02-tinker-devel-vs-prod.jpg)